YINI-lang/YINI-spec/YINI-Specification.md

 key = "value"
 ```

-This is not a valid shebang, ` #!/usr/bin/env yini` due to it has leading whitespace.
+This is not a valid shebang: ` #!/usr/bin/env yini`, due to it has leading whitespace.
 It is treated as a comment in lenient mode, but should produce a warning in lenient mode, and an error in strict mode.

 ### 2.4.
 YINI Marker (`@yini`)
 The optional YINI marker (`@yini`) MAY be used and is RECOMMENDED for clarity and identification.
 If present, the YINI marker MUST appear before any meaningful YINI content.
 It MAY be preceded only by a shebang line, comments, or whitespace.
 (If both a shebang and a YINI marker are present, the shebang MUST appear first.)